 Notwithstanding anything to the contrary implied or provided by law or in equity, but subject to Subparagraph 9(b) below,this Paragraph 9, if, after the date hereof but prior to the Closing, any portion of the Property is damaged by fire, the elements or any other casualty (a “"Casualty”"), or if any portion of the Property is taken or threatened to be taken (i.e., proceedings for a taking have commenced) by eminent domain or otherwise (a “"Taking”"), this Agreement shall remain in full force and effect and the parties shall nonetheless proceed to the Closing in accordance with this Agreement.

-Notwithstanding the foregoing, if, after the date hereof but prior to the Closing, the Premises or any portion thereof is actually or threatened to be taken by a Taking, Purchaser may, by written notice to Seller given within fivetwenty (520) business days after notice to Purchaser of thesuch Taking or casualty , elect to cancel this Agreement.
+Notwithstanding the foregoing, if, after the date hereof but prior to the Closing, the Premises or any portion thereof is taken or proceedings for a Taking have commenced, Purchaser may, by written notice to Seller given within fivetwenty (520) business days after notice to Purchaser of thesuch Taking or proceedings for a Taking have commenced or casualty , elect to cancel this Agreement.
 In the event that Purchaser shall so timely elect, the Deposit shall be returned to Purchaser and neither of the parties hereto shall have any rights or obligations to the other hereunder except those expressly stated to survive the termination of this Agreement.
 Unless this Agreement is so canceled, this Agreement shall remain in full force and effect in which event Seller shall, on the Closing Date, and upon receipt of the balance of the Purchase Price, assign to Purchaser, by documentation reasonably satisfactory to Purchaser and Seller, assign the right to any awards due to Seller (and/or, if previously received by Seller, pay to Purchaser, any awards so collected by Seller) or claims with respect to any such Taking.

-Notwithstanding the foregoing, if, after the date hereof but prior to the Closing, all or a Material Part (as hereinafter defined) of the Property is destroyed by a Casualty, Purchaser may, by written notice to Seller given within fivetwenty (520) business days after notice to Purchaser of the Casualty, elect to cancel this Agreement.
+Notwithstanding the foregoing, if, after the date hereof but prior to the Closing, a Material Part (as hereinafter defined) of the Property is destroyed by a Casualty, Purchaser may, by written notice to Seller given within fivetwenty (520) business days after notice to Purchaser of the Casualty, elect to cancel this Agreement.
 In the event that Purchaser shall so timely elect, the Deposit shall be returned to Purchaser and neither of the parties hereto shall have any rights or obligations to the other hereunder except those expressly stated to survive the termination of this Agreement.
 Unless this Agreement is so canceled, or if less than a Material Part of the Property is destroyed by a Casualty, this Agreement shall remain in full force and effect in which event Seller shall, on the Closing Date, and upon receipt of the balance of the Purchase Price, (i) credit to Purchaser at Closing the amount of net insurance proceeds due to or received by Seller with respect to such Casualty, plus an amount equal to the deductible, if any, on the applicable insurance policy for the Property applicable to such claim; and (ii) assign all rights to Purchaser to make any claims under Seller’s casualty insurance policies.
-For purposes of this Section 13.2, “"Material Part”" shall mean a casualty that causes, or is reasonably expected to result in or cause, (i) a material delay of the demolition of the subject Property (“"Demolition”"); or (ii) a material increase in cost of the Demolition; or (iii) a material liability to Purchaser or a material reduction in the ability to develop the Premises as intended..
+For purposes of this Section 13.2, “"Material Part”" shall mean a casualty that causes, or is reasonably expected to result in or cause, (i) a material delay of the demolition of the subject Property (“"Demolition”"); or (ii) a material increase in cost of the Demolition; or (iii) a material liability to Purchaser taking into account that Purchaser intends to demolish the property.